Prairie Grasses and Romance

-A steel-gray colored runner in burlap ran the length of aisle and was strewn with burgundy-colored flower petals.
+A steel-gray-colored runner in burlap ran the length of the aisle and was strewn with burgundy-colored flower petals.

 Two large posts at the front were wrapped in fabric and ribbons for an archway.
 Behind this, the couple created a securely rigged system of white gauzy fabric.
 This kept the street traffic out of view and made a beautiful backdrop for the ceremony.

 A large white tent in the backyard gave plenty of shade to the guests from the setting sun.
 Later in the evening, everyone would assemble there for toasts, food, and dancing.